rubys/node-embed/README.md

     * First, it is a subset so as to not cause duplicate symbols when linked with `libnode.a`.
-This part is done for demo purposes only, the intent is that this will be abandoned, and the results of the next two steps will be foled into node.js itself.
+This part is done for demo purposes only, the intent is that this will be abandoned, and the results of the next two steps will be folded into node.js itself.
     * Second, `node::Start` has been split into `node:Setup`,
       `node::ExecuteString` and `node::Teardown`.
     * Third, a `C` interface to invoking these functions is provided.